popkinj/maptiler-js/README.md

 The rest is up to you. ☺

 This is a direct port of the [maptiler](http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/) python module.
-Made for use in node/io or the browser.
+Adapted for node/io or the browser.